ncerros/workdayscheduler/README.md

 # workdayscheduler
 ##
 This daily planner provides an easy way to add and organize a busy daily schedule.
-With this planner by clicking the save button, events ca be save during each hour.
+With this planner by clicking the button,the user can save an events during each hour.

 ###
 Libraries: